This will be my first article about NFTs and anything related to Web3. Not because I'm not interested, but because it's all new to me.

 You will import an existing wallet or create a new one on the next screen.

-If you have an existing one, you'll know what to do, so let's make a new one.
+You'll know what to do if you have an existing one, so let's make a new one.

 You'll have to agree to their terms and conditions, and in the step after that, you'll have to create a secure password.
 Preferably use a password manager for this.